|

 For trellised or supported beans and peas like pole beans and sweet peas, plant the marigolds near the base of the plants.

-Marigolds help repel cucumber beetles and act as a trap crop for flea beetles.
-Although smaller marigolds will get lost in the foliage of the larger pumpkin plants, we recommend planting them around the edges of the rows or beds.
+Marigolds make great companion plants for pumpkins, melons, cucumbers and squash.
+They help repel cucumber beetles and act as a trap crop for flea beetles.
+Marigolds will get lost under the larger pumpkin plants, so we recommend planting them around the edges of the beds.

 The brightly colored flowers of the marigolds will also help attract pollinators like bees.
 Members of the cucumber family require pollinators, and any addition you can make to attract them to your garden will help increase your fall yields.